-If you choose to contract via your own limited company, you will need to hire an accountancy firm to look after your tax and accounting needs (unless you’re confident of doing this on your own!)
+If you decide to contract through your own limited company, you’ll need to engage an accountancy firm to handle your tax and accounting requirements, unless you’re confident in doing it yourself.

-Most specialist firms charge a monthly fee to look after a contractor’s company books; from our recent analysis of the leading firms’ current prices, you can expect to pay anything from around £60 to over £150 + VAT per month for a contractor accountant.
+Most specialist firms charge a monthly fee to maintain the books of a contractor’s company.
+Based on our recent analysis of the leading firms’ current prices, you can expect to pay anything from around £75 to over £200 + VAT per month for a contractor accountant.

-In recent years, some firms have introduced different levels of service based on price, but from our experience, the ‘gold’ or ‘VIP’ packages offered by some firms simply include add-ons not related to your company’s fundamental needs, such as business insurance, ‘free’ IR35 reviews, and suchlike.
+In recent years, some firms have introduced different levels of service based on price, but our experience shows that the “gold” or “VIP” packages offered by some firms merely include add-ons that aren’t related to your company’s essential needs, such as business insurance, “free” IR35 reviews, and similar extras.

 Start-up accountancy tasks